-$$s_l = gz + c_p T - L_c q_l - L_d q_i \tag{3.4}$$
+$$s_l = gz + c_p T - L_c q_l - L_d q_i (3.4)$$

 The problem is simplified by assuming that z remains constant with respect to time during the turbulent transport process (even if in reality T variations would modify z(p)).
-Exchange coefficients (with the dimension of a pressure thickness) are then computed for momentum and for heat (sensible plus latent) (the subscripts 'M, 'H' and 'Q' are used to identify the exchange coefficient for momentum, heat and total water), with different formulations for the stable and the unstable case (depending on the sign of a stability parameter, either the Obukhov length or the bulk Richardson number in the surface layer).
+Exchange coefficients (with the dimension of a pressure thickness) are then computed for momentum and for heat (sensible plus latent) (the subscripts 'M, 'H' and 'Q' are used to identify the exchange coefficient for momentum, heat and total water), with different formulations for the stable and the unstable cases.
 The mass-flux term is calculated based on an entraining plume model closed at the surface.
-The implicit linear equations for the fluxes of momentum, firstly for u and v and secondly for s_l and q_t , are solved by a Gaussian-elimination/back-substitution method.
+The implicit linear equations for the fluxes of momentum, firstly for u and v and secondly for $s_l$ and $q_t$ , are solved by a Gaussian-elimination/back-substitution method.